 National Origin & Harassment

 It is unlawful to harass a person because of his or her national origin.
 Harassment can include, for example, offensive or derogatory remarks about a person's national origin, accent or ethnicity.
-Although the law doesn't prohibit simple teasing, offhand comments, or isolated incidents that are not very serious, harassment is illegal when it is so frequent or severe that it creates a hostile or offensive work environment or when it results in an adverse employment decision (such as the victim being fired or demoted).
+Although the law doesn't prohibit simple teasing, offhand comments, or isolated incidents that are not very serious, harassment is illegal when it is so frequent or severe that it creates a hostile or offensive work environment.